telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 The additional restrictions that apply to Orion are the ones describe in the [forbidden characters](forbidden_characters.md) section of the manual.

+Note that you can use "TextUnrestricted" attribut type (and special attribute type beyond the ones defined in the NGSIv2 Specification) in order to skip forbidden characters checkings in the attribute value.
+However, it could have security implications (possible script injections attacks) so use it at your own risk!

 [Top](#top)

 ## Custom payload decoding on notifications